danielbsimpson/facial_recognition_and_mask_detection/README.md

 Clearly there are some issues to be worked out.
 In the images above, the first image has identified a face where non exists.
 In the second image it is failing to identify those with darker skin complexion.
 I would image this is due to the training set for the CV2 model.
 As I did not train the model and instead just used what was avaiable from Intel, I did not go back to adjust the algorithm to account for this.

-## Multiple individualss in an image, some wearing masks:
+## Multiple individuals in an image, some wearing masks:

 ![](Output/faces4.png)